kyrolabs/awesome-langchain/README.md

 > Curated list of tools and projects using LangChain.

-LangChain is an amazing framework to get LLM projects done in a matter of no time and the ecosystem is growing fast.
+LangChain is an amazing framework to get LLM projects done in a matter of no time, and the ecosystem is growing fast.
 Here is an attempt to keep track of the initiatives around LangChain.

 **[Subscribe to the newsletter](https://awesomelangchain.substack.com/)** to stay informed about the Awesome LangChain.
 We send a couple of emails per month about the articles, videos, projects, and tools that grabbed our attention